Triamec/HelloWorld/README.md

 [![TAM - API](https://img.shields.io/static/v1?label=TAM&message=API&color=b51839)](https://www.triamec.com/en/tam-api.html)

+This application example helps you getting started to command a *Triamec* drive.

 > [!NOTE]
-> Modified version of the TAM Software Samples with a focus on hands-on experience.
+> Modified version with a focus on hands-on experience.
 >
 > Exposes two additional measurements and two additional buttons with the code behind to be implemented by the students.

-This application example helps you getting started to command a *Triamec* drive.

 **Offline:** Run the application without a connected drive using a simulation.